 Read about installing our navy grasscloth wallpaper here!

-When the builtins go up, this gorgeous print will be moved to the wall running alongside my desk, opposite the windows.
+When the builtins go up, this gorgeous Gray Malin print will be moved to the wall running alongside my desk, opposite the windows.
 I think I will be much happier with it there.
-I’ll be able to sit at my desk day dreaming with my favorite print in view!
+Will I get any work done though??

 Gray Malin In My Boy’s Room

 Above my son’s bed we went with one of the more iconic Gray Malin prints, an aerial beach shot of Surfside, Nantucket.
 With so many beach photos, it was a chore trying to pick one out!

 This particular print is a beach our family has vacationed at recently enough so that all the kids actually remember the trip.
 This art conjures up special memories for all of us, so it felt appropriate to put it in my oldest son’s room.
 I love the colors and how the little people and objects on the beach look like patterns.